 - Thought to be an energy vortex

-The Boynton Canyon Trail to Subway Cave is located in the Red Rock – Secret Mountain Wilderness, down a side trail from the popular Boynton Canyon trail.
-Of the caves we visited in Sedona, this was my favorite.
+The Boynton Canyon Trail is located in the Red Rock – Secret Mountain Wilderness.
 We went in the late afternoon on a weekday after work, made some friends on the trail, and otherwise had the place mostly to ourselves to enjoy.

-The hike to Boynton Canyon and Subway Cave is 6 miles round trip.
-The offshoot to the cave is not well-marked, so I highly recommend downloading the map for Boynton Canyon Trail in All Trails.
+The main hike in Boynton Canyon is 6 miles round trip.
+I highly recommend downloading the map for Boynton Canyon Trail in All Trails.

 Unique Outdoor Things to Do in Sedona